gbowne1/ProgrammerNotes/Node_JavaScript_Programming/javascript-programming.md

 Some JavaScript frameworks will require certain entrypoint filenames.
 This is also common in JavaScript frameworks, especially NodeJS and React.

+## JavaScript file structure

+The first few lines of a .js file, usually are a few lines of comment basically documenting in short form what the file is, who created it, possibly a timestamp, filename and any other useful metadata

+If you're going to use the `use strict` it will go next.
+If you haven't used any comments above the 'use strict` it can go as the first line of code.
+We will discuss `use strict` later on in this document.

+This is my understanding of the order of how things are implemented in the `.js` files you create.
+In this top down
+order:

+1. Import statements
+2. Variable declarations
+3. Function declarations
+4. Event listeners or other callbacks
+5. Execution code

+## Commenting your JavaScript Code

+There are a couple different types of comments used in JavaScript

+- `//` is a single line comment

+- `/*  Comment */` is a multi line comment and can be spread over a few lines.

+It's a great idea to comment the top of your file as well as the code you've written.
+Code should be self-documenting which at least for beginners may be not as easy as it seems.
+It should usually be apparent to anyone reading your code, regaurdless of experience, what your JavaScript code is doing.

+There are things to help you out however, including JSDoc.

+JSDoc is a markup language used to annotate JavaScript source code files.
+Programmers use comments containing JSDoc to add documentation describing the application programming interface of the code they're creating.
+This documentation is then processed by various tools to produce accessible formats like HTML and Rich Text Format.
+JSDoc's syntax and semantics are similar to those of the Javadoc scheme, which is used for documenting code written in Java.
+It is an open format and is widely used in the JavaScript community for documenting code and providing type information

 ## Filenames and Variable casing